-These Graduate Faculty in Communication are available to mentor M.A./Ph.D. and Ph.D. students in the 2022 cohort (subject to change): Leah Ceccarelli, Kirsten Foot, Amanda Friz, Carmen Gonzalez, Christine Harold, Benjamin Mako Hill, Yuan Hsiao, Ralina Joseph, Valerie Manusov, Matt McGarrity, Patricia Moy, LeiLani Nishime, Katy Pearce, Matt Powers, Adrienne Russell, Kristina Scharp
+These Graduate Faculty in Communication are available to mentor M.A./Ph.D. and Ph.D. students in the 2023 cohort (subject to change): Leah Ceccarelli, Kirsten Foot, Carmen Gonzalez, Christine Harold, Benjamin Mako Hill, Yuan Hsiao, Ralina Joseph, Valerie Manusov, Matt McGarrity, Patricia Moy, LeiLani Nishime, Katy Pearce, Matt Powers, Adrienne Russell, Timeka Tounsel.

-These Graduate Faculty in Communication are not available to mentor M.A./Ph.D. and Ph.D. students in the 2022 cohort: David Domke, Nancy Rivenburgh, Doug Underwood, Ekin Yasin.
+These Graduate Faculty in Communication are not available to mentor M.A./Ph.D. and Ph.D. students in the 2023 cohort: David Domke, Amanda Friz, Nancy Rivenburgh, Doug Underwood, Ekin Yasin.

-The Department of Communication accepts applications to its Ph.D. and M.A./Ph.D. graduate programs for Autumn quarter entry only, with an application deadline of November 15.
+The Department of Communication accepts applications to its Ph.D. and M.A./Ph.D. graduate programs for Autumn quarter entry only.
+We will begin processing applications November 15, and the final deadline for application submission is December 1.
 If you are interested in applying, please note the following important deadline and application information.
-If you have any questions about this information, please e-mail the Graduate Program Advisor, Heather Werckle, at firstname.lastname@example.org.
+If you have any questions about this information, please e-mail the Graduate Program Advisor at email@example.com.